Al Jazeera reporter killed during Israeli raid in West Bank - NewsBreak

 He said a first shot missed them, then a second struck him, and a third killed Abu Akleh.
 He said there were no militants or other civilians in the area — only the reporters and the army.
 He said the military's suggestion that they were shot by militants was a “complete lie.”

-Shaza Hanaysheh, another Palestinian journalist among the reporters, also said there were no clashes or shooting in the immediate area.
-She said that when the shots rang out she and Abu Akleh ran toward a tree to take shelter.
+Shaza Hanaysheh, another Palestinian journalist among the reporters, similar account in an interview with Al Jazeera's Arabic channel, saying there were no clashes or shooting in the immediate area.

-“I reached the tree before Shireen.
-She fell on the ground,” Hanaysheh told Al Jazeera.
-“Every time I extended my hand toward Shireen, the soldiers fired at us.”

 Israel has carried out near-daily raids in the occupied West Bank in recent weeks amid a series of deadly attacks inside Israel, many of them carried out by Palestinians from Jenin.
 The town, and particularly its refugee camp, has long been known as a militant bastion.

-“The investigation must be immediate and thorough and those responsible must be held accountable.
-Her death is an affront to media freedom everywhere,” he said.

-Qatar, which funds Al Jazeera, condemned the killing “in the strongest terms.”

-The Arab League condemned the shooting and blamed Israel, and Jordan's foreign minister, Ayman Safadi, called the shooting “a heinous crime."
+Jordan's foreign minister, Ayman Safadi, called the shooting “a heinous crime, and a flagrant attack on press freedom whose perpetrators must be held accountable.”

 Israel captured the West Bank in the 1967 Mideast war, and the Palestinians want the territory to form the main part of their future state.
 Nearly 3 million Palestinians live in the territory under Israeli military rule.
 Israel has built more than 130 settlements across the West Bank that are home to nearly 500,000 Jewish settlers, who have full Israeli citizenship.